Last updated on December 19, 2022

 Step 4: If relocating for isolation, student is asked to pack essential items including:

-- Clothing for up to 10 days (there is no laundry access)
+- Clothing for up to 10 days

 - Prescription medication (if applicable)